John Frederick Miller

-John Frederick Miller (1759–1796) was an English illustrator, mainly of botanical subjects.
+John Frederick Miller (active 1772–1796) was an English illustrator, mainly of botanical subjects.

 Miller was the son of the artist Johann Sebastian Müller (1715 – c.
 1790).
 Miller, along with his brother James, produced paintings from the sketches made by Sydney Parkinson on James Cook's first voyage.
 He accompanied Joseph Banks on his expedition to Iceland in 1772.

+Between 1776 and 1785 Miller published 60 hand-coloured engravings in his Icones animalium et plantarum or Various subjects of Natural History, wherein are delineated Birds, Animals and many curious Plants, &c.
+Very few copies of this work survive.
+The plates include binomial names, some of which contain the oldest published specific epithet and therefore have priority over later scientific names.
+There are seven species of bird for which Miller's plate is the holotype; these include the king penguin, the secretarybird, the crested caracara and the extinct Tahiti crake.

-Miller published Cimelia Physica.
-Figures of rare and curious quadrupeds, birds, &c. together with several of the most elegant plants (1796) with text by George Shaw.
+The plates were re-issued in 1796 with text supplied by George Shaw under a new title: Cimelia Physica or Figures of rare and curious quadrupeds, birds, &c. together with several of the most elegant plants.